 Orthodox icons almost always depict women wearing head coverings.
 You would be hard-pressed to find a female saint in the Orthodox tradition who is not wearing a head covering.
 Even the Blessed Theotokos, the bearer of God, wears a head covering.
 Who better to serve as an example to women than the Mother of all Christians?

 Some Eastern Catholic, Eastern Orthodox and Oriental Orthodox Churches require women to cover their heads in church.
 However this is not universally enforced.
-The practice of covering the head varies by country and jurisdiction.
 Here in the United States, the custom varies depending on the congregation and its origins.
-In our parish, we do not require that women wear head coverings.
+In our parish, we don’t require that women wear head coverings.
 However, should women attending services wish to cover their heads, they are encouraged to do so.
-If you wish to cover your head but do not have a covering, we have some head coverings you can borrow. 🙂
+If you wish to cover your head but don’t have a covering, we have some head coverings you can borrow. 🙂